netdsa/dsatest/README.md

 ### Bench

-Describe the test bench, ie. how the controlling machine (aka host), running squidsa, is connect to the target machine.
+Describe the test bench, ie. how the controlling machine (aka host), running dsatest, is connect to the target machine.

 For instance, let's create a test bench with the target defined in the previous section.
 Host and Target are connected with only one cable: